Types of blood donations

 Advantages of apheresis

-• Repeat apheresis donors who are below 66 years old can donate plasma and platelet every month, instead of every 3 months for whole blood donations.
+Apheresis donors can donate plasma and platelet every 4 weeks, instead of every 3 months for whole blood donations.

-• With regular apheresis donations, you can help ensure a stable supply of blood products for patients when they need it.
+Donated platelets have a short life of only 7 days and are in high demand.
+Through regular apheresis donations, you can help ensure a stable supply of platelet products for patients when they need them.

-• It minimises a patient's exposure to multiple donors' blood.
+It minimizes a patient's exposure to multiple donors' blood.

 Key facts